WHAT IS THE RSA ALGORITHM?

 Robleh Wais 10/6/11

-The RSA algorithm is a numerical method in cryptology to encrypt private keys for PKI digital signing.
-As such, it utilizes some of the principles of algebraic sets and their relations.
-I will try to explain in plain terms how one key is created.
+The RSA algorithm is a numerical method in cryptography used to encrypt private keys for PKI digital signatures.
+As such, it utilizes the principles of algebraic group theory.
+Below is a brief description of how these key pairs are created.

 The Modulus

 First, we must understand the modulus to grasp RSA.
-The modulus is a way to relate number sets to each other using a base number to map one set to another.
+The modulus is a method for relating number sets to each other using a base number to map one set to another.
 An example should illustrate the idea.

 A simple example would be 1 = 3 mod 2.
-What this means is if we only have two numbers we count with 0 and 1 to represent larger numbers, we must put them in terms of 0 or 1.
+What this means is that if we only have two numbers, 0 and 1, to represent larger numbers, we must put them in terms of 0 or 1.
 So, 3 is just going 1 beyond 2.
 What would 4 be?
-4 would be just 2 twice, so it would be 0 again.c How 'bout 5?
+4 would be just 2 twice, so it would be 0 again.
+How 'bout 5?
 5 would be 2 twice and then 1 more, so it would be 1.
 How bout 6?
 6 would be 2 three times, so it would be 0.
 Now let's put these examples together and show them below:

 1 = 3 mod 2